imumarfarooq/Autonomous-Lane-Detection-and-Mapping/README.md

 2) Hough_Transform (connect the most likely edges and draw them an given line on it).

-3)Hough_Transform_Quadrilateral (That may change different edges lines into one more likely lane).
+3) Hough_Transform_Quadrilateral (That may change different edges lines into one more likely lane).

 4) color_Region (That change the lane into your given color and that color identified by your autonomous car).